Last Updated on 5 June 2026

 Cost of entry: 600EGP | Best time to visit: 6-8am for lowest crowds

-Karnak Temple was the most important religious site in ancient Egypt, dedicated primarily to the god Amun-Ra, and remains even today the largest religious complex EVER constructed anywhere in the world!
+Karnak Temple was once the most important religious site in ancient Egypt, dedicated primarily to the god Amun-Ra, and remains even today the largest religious complex EVER constructed anywhere in the world!

 This is not just a single temple, but a vast complex of sanctuaries, pylons, and chapels originally built 4,000 years ago and continually expanded over a period of more than 2,000 years by as many as 30 different pharaohs.